 Hours: 10:30 a.m. to 3:00 a.m. daily

-It’s hard to find good things for cheap prices in Florence.
+It’s hard to find good things for cheap prices in Florence ( read more about street market in Florence).
 Luxury items come with matching luxury prices, and inexpensive stores sell merchandise that’s 1) definitely not made in Italy and 2) not going to last more than a month.
 You pretty much get what you pay for…except in the winter!
 For two glorious months (Jan 5 – Mar 5 in 2013) almost every store in Florence goes on sale.
 Use this as an excuse to take home famous leather goods from the San Lorenzo market, or bit of everything from store-lined streets like: Via dei Calzaioli, Via Roma, Via Del Corso and Via dei Banchi/Via de’ Cerretani.
 If you’re into designer brands, walk down Via Tournabuoni to shop Prada, Versace and Ferragamo, among others.
 If you’re into designer brands but your wallet’s not, take a 1-hr, under 5€ bus trip* to “The Mall,” that really isn’t even a mall at all, but a designer outlet boasting names like Fendi, Armani and Valentino.
 Whatever your taste, you’ll leave Florence with more, having spent less.
 Winter = WIN.

 “The Mall” website: